fortanix/rust-sgx/sgxs/README.md

 ## sgxs-load

-The `sgxs-load` loads an SGXS file into the EPC.
+`sgxs-load` loads an SGXS file into the EPC.
 Currently, only the linux ioctl driver is supported.
 You must also provide a signature and initialization token.